bsaliba1/learn_plutus/haskell/chapter7/index.md

 ```

 - `type_name` and the `value_constructor` have to be capital cased
-- everything before the the `=` is known as the **type constructor** & everything after is known as the **value constructor**
+- Everything before the the `=` is known as the **type constructor** & everything after is known as the **value constructor**
-- functions acting on a type take the type constructor in the type decleration
+- Functions acting on a type take the type constructor in the type decleration
-- functions use the value constructor for pattern matching on the given arguments
+- Functions use the value constructor for pattern matching on the given arguments
-- example of `Bool` type decleration
+- Example of `Bool` type decleration
 ```haskell
 data Bool = False | True
 ```

-- when we write a value constructor, we can optionally add some types after it and those types define the values it will contain
+- When we write a value constructor, we can optionally add some types after it and those types define the values it will contain
-- example of creating data types for shapes
+- Example of creating data types for shapes
 ```haskell
 data Shape = Circle Float Float Float | Rectangle Float Float Float Float
 ```

 #### Writing functions for these types
+- Example
 ```haskell
 surface :: Shape -> Float
 surface (Circle _ _ r) = pi * r ^ 2